victorybiz/vue-simple-acl/README.md

 const user2 = computed(() => store.state.auth.user);

 // USER EXAMPLE 3; User object from an Asynchronous {FUNCTION} / {PROMISE}:
-// Using Async/Promise requires instance of vue-router, the function will be auto hooked to beforeEach() peroperty of vue-router const user3 = () => {
+// Using Async/Promise requires instance of vue-router, the function will be auto hooked to beforeEach() property of vue-router const user3 = () => {
   const authUserId = 1; // ID of authenticated user
   return axios.get(`api/users/${authUserId}`)